hargoniX/bachelor/thesis/thesis.typ

     }
 }
 ```]
-While Kani was not inherently unable to deal with custom `Drop` implementations it hung up
+While Kani was not inherently unable to deal with custom `Drop` implementations, it hung up
 while attempting to translate `self.pool.free_buf`.
 This is also the reason that we did not
 end up verifying the clean-up of the transmit queue above.
 Additionally, we also had to leak
 all of the packets in the packet receive and transmit lemmas to avoid the same bug.
 While this